-The terms of the program that 18-year-old Andrew Knight will enter are unclear, as details of the deal struck between the state’s attorney’s office and lawyers representing the 2017 New Canaan High School graduate are sealed, according to a court clerk at state Superior Court in Norwalk.
+The terms of the program that the 18-year-old will enter are unclear, as details of the deal struck between the state’s attorney’s office and lawyers representing the 2017 New Canaan High School graduate are sealed, according to a court clerk at state Superior Court in Norwalk.

-Arraigned before Judge Alex Hernandez, Knight remained silent while an attorney advocated on his behalf, appearing serious and solemn in a dark suit, white shirt and green tie.
+Arraigned before Judge Alex Hernandez, the teen remained silent while an attorney advocated on his behalf, appearing serious and solemn in a dark suit, white shirt and green tie.

-She was objecting to an application filed with the Connecticut Judicial Branch by News 12 to videotape Knight’s arraignment.
+She was objecting to an application filed with the Connecticut Judicial Branch by News 12 to videotape the teen’s arraignment.
 Hernandez denied the application, saying that while he shared her views, the “practice book does not provide for” such considerations in reviewing the application.

 The rules favor “awarding public access,” Hernandez said.

-Police arrested both Andrew Knight and his father, 59-year-old Douglas Knight, by warrant on May 19.
-The younger Knight was charged with providing alcohol to minors and permitting a minor to possess alcohol.
+Police arrested both the teen and his father, 59-year-old Douglas Knight, by warrant on May 19.
+The younger man was charged with providing alcohol to minors and permitting a minor to possess alcohol.
 His father was charged with interfering with an emergency call.

 Norwalk’s lead prosecutor, Suzanne Vieux, represented the state’s attorney’s office during the arraignment.